-The FHFC operates statewide and will help you find an approved lender who should hold your hand throughout the entire purchase process.
-And it will hook you up with a home buyer education program.
+The FHFC operates statewide and will help you find an approved lender who can guide you through the entire purchase process.
+And it will connect you with a home buyer education program.

 You’ll have to take a Florida home buyer education class to get help from the FHFC.
 But why wouldn’t you want to?
 These programs offer seriously valuable information, and they can often be done in a few hours online.